Mike Dolce: Criticism

 In 2014, Dolce coached B.J.
 Penn for his third fight with Frankie Edgar.
 Penn lost the fight via TKO, and said afterwards he would "never hire Dolce again for anything".
 Dolce responded to the criticism and cited stress and pressure as reasons for Penn's loss.

 George Lockhart, nutritionist to Conor McGregor, Daniel Cormier and other UFC champions, claimed in 2014 that he had never seen any real science from Dolce, and pointed to the fact that four athletes coached by Dolce had been caught using performance-enhancing drugs.
 UFC commentator, Joe Rogan, refuted these claims in episode 579 of his podcast, stating, "no Dolce athlete... ever tested positive for any banned substances, while working with Dolce."

 A follow-up interview with Mike Dolce showed that he had turned down a business proposal by Lockhart in which Dolce would have nothing to do with designing the programs or diets, but would simply lend his name for marketing purposes.
-Steph Daniels stated, "I can verify the contents of the e-mail to be exactly as he described, since Mike forwarded it to me."
+MMA journalist Steph Daniels stated, "I can verify the contents of the e-mail to be exactly as he described, since Mike forwarded it to me."